 Leaves of Absence

 The College has three types of leaves of absence: Personal, Medical, and Behavioral (College-Initiated).
-All leaves are administered through the Office of Academic Advising.
-To initiate a leave of absence, a student must submit a leave of absence request form to the Office of Academic Advising.
+All leaves are administered through the Office of Academic Advising and Student Support Services.
+To initiate a leave of absence, a student must submit a leave of absence request form to the Office of Academic Advising and Student Support Services.
 A student who is on leave may petition the Academic Standing Committee to transfer credit for courses taken at another institution.
 Proposals for such study must be submitted in advance to the Registrar for review by the Academic Standing Committee.
 All leaves will be refunded in accordance with the College’s refund schedule.
 For further details about regulations and policies, consult the Academic Advising website.
 For information about refunding of tuition and fees, please consult Student Accounts or the Withdrawal and Leave of Absence Refund Policy.

 1) Personal Leave.
 A student may request a Personal Leave at any time.
 If the College has information to suggest that a Medical Leave is appropriate, however, the College may refer the request to Health and Counseling for review and recommendations.
 At its discretion, the College may transmute a Personal Leave into a Medical Leave.

 2) Medical Leave.
 Medical Leave requires the support and approval of Health or Counseling Services.
 All applications for medical leave are reviewed on a case-by-case basis.
 Students who are hospitalized during the semester require approval from Health or Counseling before being allowed to return to campus.
 Students may be advised to take a health leave following hospitalization, pending review on a case-by-case basis.